ajk5yx-kthd/technical-writing-portfolio/samples/social-media-api-strategy-guide/README.md

 The Research API allows searching for videos using keywords, hashtags, or sounds.
 When you search for videos related to "productivity tips," the API returns matching videos along with comprehensive metadata: the video description, the creator's username, the publication date, which sound or music was used, what effects were applied, video duration, and hashtag tags.

 This broad search capability means we can analyze not just your content but also identify what's working for others in your niche.
-If you create fitness content, we can search for top-performing fitness videos from the past month and analyze their common characteristics.
+If you create cooking videos, we can search for top-performing content in that niche from the past month and analyze their common characteristics.

 **Engagement Metrics at Scale**

-For each video, TikTok provides view counts, like counts, comment counts, share counts, and the video completion rate.
+For each video, TikTok provides view counts, like counts, comment counts, share counts, and video completion rate.
 The completion rate is particularly valuable on TikTok because the algorithm heavily weights whether viewers watch videos all the way through.
-A video with a 70% completion rate will get more algorithmic promotion than one with 40% completion, even if the latter has more total views.
+A video with a 70% completion rate will get significantly more algorithmic promotion than one with 40% completion, even if the latter has more total views.

 By analyzing thousands of videos in your content niche, we identify the optimal video length for your specific topic.
-Fitness tutorials might perform best at 45 seconds while recipe videos might need 90 seconds to maintain completion rates.

 **Trending Sounds and Effects**

 TikTok's algorithm favors content using trending sounds.
 The Research API reveals which sounds are currently gaining traction and which are declining in usage.
 More importantly, it shows how videos using specific sounds perform across different content categories.
+For example, a trending sound in the dance community might not work for educational content.

-A trending sound in the dance community might not work for educational content.
 The API data reveals which trending sounds are being successfully adapted to your content vertical, giving you early access to trends before they become oversaturated.

 **Comment Sentiment and Requests**